-Pro tip: Since you’ll be running your own small business, it would be a good idea to use a cloud-based accounting platform like Freshbooks to track all your expenses.
-Then at tax time you can just hand everything over to your accountant or upload it into either TurboTax or H&R Block.
+Pro tip: Because you’ll be running your own small business, it would be a good idea to use a cloud-based accounting platform like Freshbooks to track all your expenses.
+Then at tax time you can just hand everything over to your accountant or upload it into either H&R Block.

 2. Overhead Can Eat Into Earnings

 Postmates, particularly couriers using their own cars, deal with fairly high overhead costs that can eat into their ability to make extra money.
 They’re responsible for the cost of fuel, vehicle insurance, parking, and possibly other expenses.